CAPT Nicholas J. Dienna

 Upon completion of S-3B FRS training in 2000, Commander Snowden was ordered to the Scouts of VS-24 based at NAS Jacksonville, FL.
 He deployed onboard USS ENTERPRISE in support of Operation SOUTHERN WATCH and Operation ENDURING FREEDOM in the weeks following 9/11.
 Upon completion of his tour with VS-24, he received orders to VFA-125 for Replacement Pilot training in the F/A-18C Hornet.

-Upon completion of Hornet transition training, Commander Snowden reported to the Mighty Shrikes of VFA-94, completing two deployments on board USS NIMITZ.
-In August 2006, CDR Snowden reported back to the Rough Raiders of VFA-125 as the Administration Department Head and instructor pilot.
+Upon completion of Hornet transition training, Captain Snowden reported to the Mighty Shrikes of VFA-94, completing two deployments on board USS NIMITZ.
+In August 2006, Captain Snowden reported back to the Rough Raiders of VFA-125 as the Administration Department Head and instructor pilot.
 In July 2007, CDR Snowden was ordered to the VFA-137 Kestrels where he served as a Department Head, deploying onboard USS ABRAHAM LINCOLN.

 Captain Snowden next reported Navy Personnel Command in Millington, Tennessee where he served as the Strike Fighter and Carrier Air Wing Placement Officer from October 2009 until July 2011.
 After completing his tour in Millington, he reported back to Lemoore, CA where he assumed duties as the Executive Officer of VFA-122 in August 2011.

-In October 2012, CDR Snowden reported to VFA-25 as the Executive Officer and fleeted up to Commanding Officer in February 2014.
-Upon the completion of his command tour, CDR Snowden reported to the Eisenhower School of National Security and Resource Strategy.
+In October 2012, Captain Snowden reported to VFA-25 as the Executive Officer and fleeted up to Commanding Officer in February 2014.
+Upon the completion of his command tour, Captain Snowden reported to the Eisenhower School of National Security and Resource Strategy.

 Captain Snowden has flown over 3100 hours and 650 arrested landings.
 His military awards include the Meritorious Service Medal, Strike / Flight Air Medal (2 Awards), Navy and Marine Corps Commendation Medal (Five Awards), Navy and Marine Corps Achievement Medal and various personal, unit and service awards.

 Command Master Chief

 Master Chief Carter, a native of Tecumseh, MI, enlisted in the United States Navy in July 1991.
 Following completion of basic training at Recruit Training Command, Great Lakes, Ill., he reported to Navy Schools Service Command (SSC) Great Lakes, where he completed apprenticeship training.
 He followed onto Guided Missile School, Dam Neck, Va., for NATO Sea Sparrow Surface Missile System class “C” school.